Workstreams Explained: Boost Your Agency’s Project Management

 Design

 At a design agency, a workstream would be something like a branding redesign for a client.
 This encompasses activities from initial concept sketches to final design deliverables and client feedback and review.
-Throughout this process, a project manager would ensure that the deliverables align with the client’s vision and timeframe.
+Throughout this process, a project manager would ensure that the deliverables align with the client’s vision and timeframe by using tools for project management for designers.

 Best Practices for Effective Workstreams